LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 For this exercise we will be using two files.

 - [Libraries taskforce libraries dataset](https://github.com/LibrariesHacked/library-carpentry/raw/master/data/taskforce.csv).
-A listing of English Libraries including their address and postcode.
-Released under the Open Government Licence.
+A listing of libraries in England, including their address and postcode.
+Released under the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+This must be acknowledged as: *Contains public sector information licensed under the Open Government Licence v3.0.*
 - [UK postcodes](https://github.com/LibrariesHacked/library-carpentry/raw/master/data/postcodes.csv]).
-A full list of postcodes in England, taken from 'Code Point Open', an Ordnance Survey open data product.
+A full list of postcodes in England, taken from 'Code Point Open', an [Ordnance Survey open data product](https://www.ordnancesurvey.co.uk/business-and-government/licensing/using-creating-data-with-os-products/os-opendata.html).
+This must be acknowledged as: *Contains OS data © Crown copyright and database right 2017.
+Contains Royal Mail data © Royal Mail copyright and Database right 2017.
+Contains National Statistics data © Crown copyright and database right 2017.*

 There should be no need to download these files.
 They're held online so we'll let Carto access them.